 Loyola Ai Club

-Loyola Ai Club (LAiC) is LUC's interdisciplinary Ai community.
+Loyola Ai Club (LAiC) is Loyola's interdisciplinary Ai community.
 We meet to exchange ideas related to artificial intelligence and use and apply them in real world situations to give students from all walks of life exposure to tools that will enhance the way they contribute to society.
 Through project development and connecting with industry leaders, we intend to build a network of students and alumni that foster the growth of data-driven professionals.

 Contact the club: email@example.com